agrogan97/expecting-suspense/README.md

 - ?mode=1 : the high-suspense mode, sampled from the top 5% of suspense scores

 Thus the game can be opened through a browser, by navigating to `http://127.0.0.1:8000/?mode=X`, replacing `X` with either `0` or `1`.

+The game can also be served using [JATOS](https://www.jatos.org/).
+An importable `jzip` is included in this repo, called `expecting-suspense.jzip`.
+To manually add the code to your JATOS installation, simply import JATOS in `index.html`, or follow the instructions on the JATOS getting started page.

 # References